FriedrichZimmer/CARLA-TSR-adversarial-benchmark/README.md

 - [ ] Live testing of CV Systems including feedback to simulation (like acceleration, steering or exposure time settings)
 - [ ] Fisheye postprocessing of images
 - [ ] Using the ExperimentSuite functions of Carla

-## Support
-For small questions or requests, you can send an E-Mail to friedrich.zimmer@arrk-engineering.com.

-My employer, https://engineering.arrk.com/ is an engineering service provider for the automotive industry.
-For specific needs, we are happy to offer the creation a more profound simulation that also creates the input for HiL or SiL testing.

 ## Contributing
 If you have got additional adversarial examples, I'm always interested in adding them.
 And if you want to implement some of the ideas mentioned, you are free to create a branch and I will eventually merge this into the main branch.